 Finding the Optimal IRT Design for Your Clinical Trial

 Multiple elements feed into finding the optimal IRT design for each trial.
-Here’s a glimpse at how Calyx’s expert IRT designers consider the main elements to deliver effective randomization and trial supply management (RTSM) and meet your trial’s needs.
+Here’s a glimpse at how Perceptive’s expert IRT designers consider the main elements to deliver effective randomization and trial supply management (RTSM) and meet your trial’s needs.

 Understanding and Anticipating Risks

 Risk should be a driver of IRT design, along with quality, patient safety, and data integrity.
-At Calyx, our focus is on understanding the protocol and the needs of the study team, then translating those into a solution that reduces risks.
+At Perceptive, our focus is on understanding the protocol and the needs of the study team, then translating those into a solution that reduces risks.

 Not just the risks you may expect, such as those related to the randomization algorithm and balance, patient dispensing and dosing, and unintentional unblinding.
 But also, the risks we anticipate, for example, those related to the potential for future adaptations and amendments, recruitment delays, data reconciliation, and supply chain concerns.

-Calyx’s expert team knows what challenges a trial can face because we’ve managed a diverse range of risks across many protocol designs, study needs, and packaging plans in the 30 years we’ve been implementing IRT in clinical trials.
+Perceptive’s expert team knows what challenges a trial can face because we’ve managed a diverse range of risks across many protocol designs, study needs, and packaging plans in the 30 years we’ve been implementing IRT in clinical trials.

-This knowledge and the experience of Calyx’s IRT designers translate into a deep understanding of how to mitigate risk; this serves as the foundation for each trial’s specialized, ongoing risk assessment and every IRT design we recommend.
+This knowledge and the experience of Perceptive’s IRT designers translate into a deep understanding of how to mitigate risk; this serves as the foundation for each trial’s specialized, ongoing risk assessment and every IRT design we recommend.

 Seeking to Understand